West Nassau High School

 West Nassau High School is a rural public high school for grade 9-12 located in the town of Callahan, Florida.
 It is one of three 9-12 high schools in the Nassau County School District.
 Nassau County is rated as an "A" School District under the Florida A+ Evaluation System.
 The School is located off Highway 301 and ½ mile from U.S. 1, at 1 Warrior Drive.
 The main north/south CSX rail line is located directly behind the athletic complex of West Nassau High School.

 School spirit

 "Cherokee" is the school's official fight song, arranged by former directors of the Warrior Band.
 "War Chant" written and arranged by Florida State University is alternatively used as one of the fight songs.
-The school's mascot was once Lenny the Warrior, who retired in 2003.
-Lenny was replaced by various white horses and a student dressed as an Indian warrior.
+The school's mascot is Lenny the Warrior, who retired in 2003 and returned in 2022.
+(2004-2021 Lenny was replaced by various white horses and a student dressed as an Indian warrior.)